JurijsNazarovs/warping_node/README.md

 1. `data_config.py` describes all information about data.
 If you would like to add your own set, you can do it by adding extra `elif`, with corresponding name of your dataset and 4 parameters: source path, target path,  image size and number of channels.
-Note that some images have 4 channels, which include RGB and alpha.
+*Note* that some images have 4 channels, which include RGB and alpha.
-Currently network works with images of size 32 and 64.
+Currently, network works with images of size 32 and 64.
 If you provide images with higher resolution, they will be resized to 64x64 pixels, in `utils.py` function `get_data`.